Ariamelon/Honeydew/README.md

 ~60% 63-key QMK-compatible unified split ergonomic keyboard with [VIK](https://github.com/sadekbaroudi/vik) module support.

 ## Disclaimer
-This keyboard is licensed under CC BY 4.0, runs [QMK Firmware](https://qmk.fm/) and is compatible with the [VIK](https://github.com/sadekbaroudi/vik) standard.
+This keyboard is licensed under CERN-OHL-S-2.0, runs [QMK Firmware](https://qmk.fm/) and is compatible with the [VIK](https://github.com/sadekbaroudi/vik) standard.
 The layout is based on the [Cantaloupe](https://github.com/Ariamelon/Cantaloupe) layout, but with each half rotated 15 degrees inwards.
 The CNC aluminium top half of the keyboard case in the image was sponsored by [PCBWay](https://www.pcbway.com/).

 ## Key Features
 * Ergonomic unsplit 60-key vertically staggered layout with thumb cluster, pinky stagger and arrow keys, plus 3 keys around a center VIK module spot and a 2.25u key below that.